 - Why I think these numbers are applicable to anyone who wants to start trading at home, with a mentor, or for a firm.

-This is a long article, but I suggest reading it all.
 The actual failure/success rate isn’t really what matters.
 What you need to know is how to be part of the successful traders, and avoid being in the unsuccessful category.
 How to do this is intertwined throughout the article.

 Analyzing the Day Trading Success Rate: The Day Trading Revolving Door